775269512/MIXRT/README.md

 Please adjust the parameters and run *run.sh*.

-The complete code and documentation will be released as soon as possible.
+The complete code and documentation currently under review, and will be released as soon as possible.